battlebite/rubiks/README.md

 # rubiks
 OpenGL implementation and emulation of a Rubik's cube in C++
 ## Controls
-Use WASD to rotate the cube and pgup and pgdown to zoom in and out.
+Use Up, Down, Left, Right to rotate the cube and F5 and F6 to zoom in and out, F1-4 to move the cube.